vishandi/tp/docs/UserGuide.md

 * Adds an event to the schedule of the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * You cannot add duplicate events.
 Events are considered to be duplicates if they share the same event description, time, duration, recur frequency and recur on the same dates.
+* Two events are considered to have the same event description if the event descriptions are the same in the lower case form, e.g., `CS2103T Tutorial` and `cs2103 tutorial` are considered the same event description.
 <div markdown="block" class="alert alert-info">
   :information_source: **NOTE:** CS2103T Tutorial 2022-01-01 10:00-11:00 (Weekly) is considered the same event as CS2103T Tutorial 2022-01-08 10:00-11:00 (Weekly) because they eventually recur on the same dates.
 </div>